lanecki-fo-pub/thesis-master/src/data.md

 299 & 19910103 & -3.7 & 991.4 & 50 & 65.599 & -36.366 \\
 \hline
 \end{tabular}
-\caption{Sample rows from the dataset of direct measurements.}
+\caption{Sample rows from the dataset of direct measurements.
+STAID and DATE are the index of the station and the date of measurement.
+TG and PP are the measured temeprature in degrees Celcius and the measured pressure in hectopascals.
+ELEV, LAT and LON are the spacial coordinates of the station, elevation in meters above sea level, latitide in degrees and longitude in degrees.
+Own work.}
 \label{data-direct}
 \end{table}